The Assessment Act sets out when the Board has jurisdiction to deal with property assessment appeals.

 Missed the deadline for the Property Assessment Review Panel:

 The Property Assessment Appeal Board is the second level of appeal.
-Usually the Board can not deal with your appeal if you did not first appeal to the Property Assessment Review Panel by their deadline of January 31st.
-There are only two exceptions:
+Usually the Board cannot deal with your appeal if you did not first appeal to the Property Assessment Review Panel by their deadline of January 31.
+There are two exceptions:

 If there is something you could have done to avoid missing the deadline, the Board will likely decide that the circumstance was within your control and deny your application.
-For example, the Board will likely not be able to deal with your appeal if you missed the Review Panel’s deadline merely because you were busy or were out-of-town.
+For example, the Board will likely not be able to deal with your appeal if you were not familiar with the appeal process, did not follow instructions on the Notice of Assessment, or missed the Review Panel’s deadline merely because you were busy or were out-of-town.

-As stated in section 50(3) of the Assessment Act, you must file your appeal to the Board by June 1st following the Review Panel hearings.
-The Board’s inability to extend this deadline has been confirmed by the Courts.
-This is also the case if you miss the deadline due to technical problems with your fax or e-mail.
-The Board has no discretion to deal with a late appeal.
+As stated in section 50(3) of the Assessment Act, you must file your appeal to the Board by April 30 following the Review Panel hearings.
+The Board’s inability to extend this deadline has been confirmed by the Courts except in circumstances where a party can show that the appeals was “filed” by the deadline.

 Any outstanding appeal fees must be paid before the Board can review the jurisdiction.
 Please note that the fees will not be refunded regardless of the Board's decision on this issue.
 If you do not dispute the Registrar’s opinion, the Board will refund any appeal fees you have paid.